top of page

 Research

 As a trained Native Americanist and Ethnohistorian, my primary research interests lay in the early Southeast and their Native Peoples: mainly the Creek, Cherokee, and Seminole Indians.
 I study their histories and cultures, and their relationships with Euro-Americans at both the local and National levels.
-In addition to Of One Mind, I've published several award-winning articles on the subject, available below.
-I am currently in the writing stages of another monograph, tentatively titled "Twenty Years on the Dark and Bloody Ground": How a Generation of Conflict in the American South shaped the United States Constitution.
+In addition to La Florida, and Of One Mind, I've published several award-winning articles on the subject, available below.
+I am currently in the writing stages of two new monographs.

 My secondary research focus is on Florida history, spanning the earliest colonial years to sport fishing in the Progressive Era.
 Before receiving my Ph.D., I worked with Gary Mormino and the Florida Studies Center at the University of South Florida, and early Florida history continues to serve as one of my most important and most enriching fields of scholarly inquiry.